dina-web-nrm/dina-collections/packages/models/src/specimenService/locationInformation/description.md

 More specifically, the purpose of the term is:

-1. to keep information about a location that is specific for an event (e.g., transcribed information about the location),
+1. To keep information about a location that is specific for an event (e.g., transcribed information about the location)
-2. to keep information regarding the uncertainty about a location,
+2. To keep information regarding the uncertainty about a location
-3. to describe how a location relates to some other place ("3 km NW of"), and
+3. To describe how a location relates to some other place ("3 km NW of")
-4. to document the source for some information (so that interpretations can be traced).
+4. To document the source for some information (so that interpretations can be traced)